sagasu/JustEat/Answers to technical questions.md.md

 3) How would you track down a performance issue in production?
 Have you ever had to do this?<br />
 Oh... heavy lifting stuff.<br />

 I was the guy to spend many hours dealing with WinDbg before it was considered cool :) General knowledge from books like "CLR Via C#" and "C# in depth" is useful.
-I keep most useful comments on my blog:<br />
+I keep most useful WinDbg commands on my blog:<br />
 http://kuebiko.blogspot.co.uk/2012/11/net-crash-dump-debugging.html<br />
 http://kuebiko.blogspot.co.uk/2012/11/thread-wait-and-debugging-sitecore.html<br />